-Leaders and staff undertake extensive training to ensure that they can identify and respond to any concerns about pupils.
-Staff are vigilant and report concerns promptly.
-Leaders work with a wide range of external agencies to provide support for pupils and their families.
-Governors make regular visits to review the school's safeguarding procedures.
-Leaders make robust checks to ensure that adults are safe to work with pupils.
-Where appropriate for the pupils, they learn about keeping themselves healthy and safe.
-Background When we have judged a school to be outstanding, we will then normally go into the school about once every four years to confirm that the school remains outstanding.
+When we have judged a school to be outstanding, we will then normally go into the school about once every four years to confirm that the school remains outstanding.
 This is called an ungraded inspection, and it is carried out under section 8 of the Education Act 2005.
 We do not give graded judgements on an ungraded inspection.
-However, if we find evidence that a school would now receive a lower grade, then the next inspection will be a graded inspection, which is carried out under section 5 of the Act.
-Usually, this is within one to two years of the date of the ungraded inspection.
+However, if we find evidence that a school would now receive a higher or lower grade, then the next inspection will be a graded inspection, which is carried out under section 5 of the Act.
+Usually this is within one to two years of the date of the ungraded inspection.
 If we have serious concerns about safeguarding, behaviour or the quality of education, we will deem the ungraded inspection a graded inspection immediately.

-This is the second ungraded inspection since we judged the school to be outstanding in March 2013.
+This is the first ungraded inspection since we judged the school to be outstanding in March 2018.

 How can I feed back my views?

 You can use Ofsted Parent View to give Ofsted your opinion on your child's school, or to find out what other parents and carers think.
 We use information from Ofsted Parent View when deciding which schools to inspect, when to inspect them and as part of their inspection.

 The Department for Education has further guidance on how to complain about a school.

+Further information

-Further information You can search for published performance information about the school.
+You can search for published performance information about the school.

 In the report, 'disadvantaged pupils' refers to those pupils who attract government pupil premium funding: pupils claiming free school meals at any point in the last six years and pupils in care or who left care through adoption or another formal route.

 School details

-Unique reference number 131986
+Unique reference number 133718

-Local authority Newcastle upon Tyne
+Local authority Wakefield

-Inspection number 10255921
+Inspection number 10269239

 Type of school Special

 School category Maintained

 Age range of pupils 2 to 11

 Gender of pupils Mixed

-Number of pupils on the school roll 169
+Number of pupils on the school roll 199

 Appropriate authority The governing body

-Chair of governing body Pat Fox
+Chair of governing body Helen Ferguson

-Headteacher Christopher Rollings
+Co-headteachers Amy Johnston and Paula Trow

-Website www.hadrian.newcastle.sch.uk
+Website www.kingsland.wakefield.sch.uk

-Date of previous inspection 6 February 2018, under section 8 of the

-Education Act 2005
+Dates of previous inspection 21 and 22 March 2018, under section 5 of the Education Act 2005

 Information about this school

-■ The pupils are grouped into pathways reflecting the level of their special educational needs.
+■ The pupils are grouped into pathways which reflect the level of their special educational needs.
 Pupils are able to move between the pathways on their journey through the school.

 ■ The school does not use alternative education providers.

 Information about this inspection

-- This was the first routine inspection the school received since the COVID-19 pandemic began.
-Inspectors discussed the impact of the pandemic with leaders and have taken that into account in their evaluation of the school.

-- The inspectors met with the headteacher, the deputy headteacher, the business manager and other senior and middle leaders.
-The inspectors also met with a number of the governors and the local authority representative.

-- The inspectors carried out deep dives in these subjects: reading, mathematics, science and preparation for life.
-For each deep dive, the inspectors met with subject leaders,
+- The inspectors met with the headteachers, the assistant headteachers, the special educational needs and disabilities coordinator, the business manager and teachers.
+The inspectors also met with a number of the governors and the local authority representative. - The inspectors carried out deep dives in these subjects: reading, mathematics and personal and social education.
+For each deep dive, the inspectors met with pathway and subject leaders, looked at curriculum plans, visited lessons, spoke to teachers and pupils and looked at evidence for learning. - Inspectors visited pupils across the school, including children in the early years foundation stage.

-looked at curriculum plans, visited lessons, spoke to teachers and pupils and looked at evidence for learning. - Inspectors visited pupils across the school, including children in the early years. - Inspectors met with the school's designated safeguarding lead.
-The inspectors reviewed a range of documents, including the school's single central record, which includes recruitment checks made on staff. - The responses to Ofsted's online survey, Parent View, were also taken into account.
-There were no responses to Ofsted's pupil survey, but inspectors spoke to pupils in school.
-Inspection team Catherine Beard, lead inspector Ofsted Inspector Jill Bowe Ofsted Inspector
+- Inspectors met with the school's designated safeguarding lead.
+The inspectors reviewed a range of documents, including the school's single central record, which includes recruitment checks made on staff. - The responses to Ofsted Parent View, Ofsted's online survey, were also taken into account.
+There were no responses to Ofsted's pupil survey but inspectors spoke to and observed pupils in school.

+Inspection team

+Catherine Beard, lead inspector Ofsted Inspector